datacontract/datacontract-cli/README.md

 if __name__ == "__main__":
-    # get a custom data from other app
+    # Get a custom data from other app
     json_from_custom_app = '''
     {
         "id_custom": "uuid-custom",